By Lawrence Barton, Professor of Chemistry, University of Missouri-St Louis

 Activities of the Section during the 1980s included sponsoring a Chemical Demonstration workshop and Saturday workshops for teachers, and the purchase of Men and Molecules tapes for high schools.
 The Section celebrated its 75th anniversary in 1982 in grand style.
 The celebration was held in the visitors’ center of the Gateway Arch and included a panel discussion followed by a reception with entertainment.
 The moderator was Dr. Clayton Callis, Monsanto, who was Chair of the National Board of Directors and later became President of the Society.
 The Section hosted the Midwest Regional Meeting in 1989.

 Section successes continued during the decades of the 1990s: four national awards for outstanding performance and numerous citations for outstanding activities.
 Some of the more successful activities of the past decade have included panel discussion on Science and Society and on Science-Based Entrepreneurial Activities.
 Section outreach activities have excelled, as evidenced by awards for activities during National Chemistry Week, for Younger Chemists Committee and for internationally focused activities.
 The Section’s awards programs continue to be major strengths.
 Annual highlights include the St. Louis Award Symposium and banquet, the Midwest Award presentation, and the annual Awards Night when high school and college students, teachers, and technicians are honored.
 The newest Section award, the Outstanding Service Award was first given in 1993 to the late Henry Godt.

-The Section has a proud history, including hosting the 35th Midwest Regional Meeting.
+The Section has a proud history, including hosting the 35th and 46th Midwest Regional Meeting.